nilz3000/pf-linux/Documentation/admin-guide/mm/ksm.rst

 The KSM daemon is controlled by sysfs files in ``/sys/kernel/mm/ksm/``, readable by all but writable only by root:

-mode
-        * set madvise to deduplicate only madvised memory
-        * set always to allow deduplicating all the anonymous memory (applies to newly allocated memory only)

-        Default: madvise (maintains old behaviour)

 pages_to_scan
         how many pages to scan before ksmd goes to sleep e.g. ``echo 100 > /sys/kernel/mm/ksm/pages_to_scan``.